flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 * Set up the gamepad and connect to the Android device (see above)
 * Start **Engine Driver**
 * Connect to a wiThrottle server
-* Select a loco as normal and return to the Throttle page.
+* Select a loco as normal and return to the Throttle screen.
 * In the **Engine Driver**
   * Select a gamepad type. |br|\ In the Gamepad section of **Engine Driver's** Preferences, select a gamepad corresponding to the gamepad mode you configured on the device (above).